rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AK: Is any spec change required?

 DH: Possibly not.
 There's almost nothing in the spec to support dynamic modules.
 The combination of the work on Caridy's part combined with the feedback from Adam, we've come up with a much simpler answer.
 And I'd like to take the learning and apply it to the next rounds in May.
-I don't want to discuss whether or not this is stage-2 because I know what the next steps are and they fold into what the API for dynamic module creation is.
+I don't want to discuss whether or not this is stage 2 because I know what the next steps are and they fold into what the API for dynamic module creation is.
 Sorry Caridy, I just said that without asking your opinion...
 What do you think?

 CP: It is true that if we go that route it will be simpler.
 No changes in the spec are needed.